zeljkoobrenovic/grounded-architecture/_posts/2022-06-02-superglue.markdown

 <br>
-## Superglueing in Action #3: Navigating Organizational Conflicts
+## Supergluing in Action #3: Navigating Organizational Conflicts

 In complex organizations, **conflict is not a sign of failure—it’s a sign of interdependence**.
 When multiple teams, priorities, and personalities come together, disagreements are inevitable.
 What truly matters is how these conflicts are **understood, navigated, and resolved**.